-After you have installed the AREDN® firmware, rebooted the device, and connected your computer to a LAN port on the node or the PoE unit, you can navigate to your node's web interface at http://192.168.1.1 or http://localnode.local.mesh for first-time radio setup.
+After you have installed the AREDN® firmware, rebooted the device, and connected your computer to a LAN port on the node or the PoE unit, you can navigate to your node's web interface at http://local.ocal.mesh for first-time radio setup.
 Some computers may have DNS search paths configured that require you to use the fully qualified domain name (FQDN) to resolve localnode to the mesh node's IP address.
 Each node will serve its web interface on ports 80 and 8080.